R-N-J/web_test_1/ECS_GUIDE.md

 ## 8. Observers

 Observers allow you to react to changes in the ECS state, such as when components are added or removed, or when an entity's composition changes.
+They are essential for bridging the gap between state changes and side effects (like UI or audio) or for maintaining data integrity in external managers.

+### Why use Observers?

+While **Systems** are great for logic that runs every frame or turn on a group of entities, **Observers** are best for:
+- **Reactive Side Effects**: Logging a message when an entity is stunned, playing a sound when an item is dropped, or triggering a particle effect when a shield breaks.
+- **Data Synchronization**: Automatically adding an entity to a `GroupManager` when it gains a specific component, or unregistering a `Tag` when an entity is destroyed.
+- **Immediate Response**: Logic that must happen exactly when a component is attached, rather than waiting for the next system update.

 ### Component Observers
 You can subscribe to be notified when a specific component is added to or removed from any entity.